 Q. ‘I now fully accept what you say.
 I know I am the one who is making me angry, But it’s not helping any.’

 A man said this to me at Speakers’ Corner.
 I responded by pointing out that he was still saying things like, ‘people’s rudeness makes me angry’, which meant that although on one level he understood that he was creating the anger, on another level he believed that other people made him angry.
+He had not fully changed his language, which meant he still didn’t fully believe it.

 It’s only when we fully believe that we create our anger and automatically express it in our language, that we start to reap the benefits.